Net5F/Repose/README.md

     pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-make mingw-w64-x86_64-cmake mingw-w64-x86_64-ninja mingw-w64-x86_64-gdb mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_image mingw-w64-x86_64-SDL2_mixer mingw-w64-x86_64-SDL2_ttf mingw-w64-x86_64-SDL2_gfx mingw-w64-x86_64-SDL2_net mingw-w64-x86_64-catch

-Then, build through the Eclipse project or follow the linux instructions for a command line build.
+Then, build through the Eclipse project or follow the Linux instructions for a command line build.

 ### Linux
-We had to update to Ubuntu 21.04 for g++ 10.3.0 (older versions didn't have support for some C++20 features I needed.)
-I haven't yet locked down an SDL2 or CMake version, we'll see where it ends up.
+Note: This is only tested on Ubuntu 20.04.
+If you have experience in multi-distro builds, please get involved!

 1. Run `Scripts/Linux/InstallDependencies.sh`, then build through the Eclipse project, or:
 1. (From the base of the repo) `mkdir -p Build/Linux/Release`